suryajanasena/EV/README.md

-# Electric Vehicle (EV) Charging Infrastructure Analysis - Bavaria
+# Electric Vehicle Charging Analysis - Bavaria

-A data-driven analysis and visualization project exploring the distribution, density, and operator dominance of Electric Vehicle (EV) charging stations across Germany, with a focused case study on the city of **Amberg**.
+This is a Data Analysis and visualization project which explores distribution, density and dominance of Electric Vehicle charging stations across Germany, at present focused case study is on the city of Amberg, Bavaria.

----

-## 📑 Table of Contents
+## Table of Contents

 - [📍 Project Overview](#-project-overview)
 - [🎯 Objectives](#-objectives)